How to Calculate Optimal Sizes Attribute Values

 />

-Remove if the image is below the fold to prevent resource contention. -->
+Remove for images below the fold to prevent resource contention.

 const img = document.querySelector('img[fetchpriority="high"]');